Stapletonia arunachalensis

 Stapletonia arunachalensis (syn.
-Schizostachyum arunachalensis) is a bamboo in the tribe Bambuseae and subtribe Melocanninae in the family Poaceae.
+Schizostachyum arunachalense) is a bamboo in the tribe Bambuseae and subtribe Melocanninae in the family Poaceae.
 It is endemic to Arunachal Pradesh State in India.
 The culms grow to 3–15 m tall and 6–7 cm diameter, and have very long internodes, up to 1.5 m in length, possibly the longest of any bamboo.
 It is one of very few bamboos with fleshy fruit, 5 cm diameter and superficially resembling an apple.

+The species was first described as Schizostachyum arunachalense by Harsh Bardhan Naithani in 1992.
+In 2008 Paramjit Singh et al. placed the species in genus Stapletonia as Stapletonia arunachalensis.